georgitinchev/TelebidWApp/README.md

    git clone <repository-url>
    cd <repository-directory>

-## Build and Run:

-1. Open the project in Visual Studio.
-2. Build the solution.
+## Run the Pre-built Version:
+- Navigate to the `published` folder in the root of the repository.
+- Use the provided shortcut to start the server.
-3. Run the project.
-The server will start on `http://localhost:8080`.
+- The server will start automatically on `http://localhost:8080`.

-## Navigate to the Server:

-- Open a web browser and go to `http://localhost:8080`.

 ## Functionalities Implemented